Act One

 Back at school, Miss Brannigan begs Mr. Cocker to give her another chance.
 Unable to put Miss Brannigan's magazine days out of his mind, Mr. Cocker descends into temporary madness as his classroom is transformed into another dream sequence ("Centerfold").

 Playing both sides, Michael continues to send Eileen loves notes as he woos Tiffany in person.
-The girls are completely in love with Michael and sing a duet from separate parts of the stage ("Lost In Your Eyes").
+The girls are completely in love with Michael and sing a duet from separate parts of the stage ("Lost in Your Eyes").

-Tension is high as the seniors get closer and closer to Prom night.
+Tensions are high as the seniors get closer and closer to Prom night.
 Billy, one of Michael's sidekicks, makes a futile attempt to impress Cyndi and ask her to Prom ("Never Gonna Give You Up").
 Cyndi's friends can't believe she turned Billy down, but Cyndi explains that no guy is worth getting unless he's rich ("Material Girl").

-Michael reveals his plan to ask Eileen to Prom and then stand her up.
+Michael reveals his plan to ask Eileen to Prom... and then stand her up.
 As he puts another note in her locker, he's caught in the act.
-Eileen's friends tell everyone that Michael is secretly in love with Eileen and show them the new note.
+Eileen's friends tell everyone that Michael is secretly in love with Eileen and they show them the new note.
 Michael tells Eileen that the love notes were a joke and she runs away in tears.
 Tiffany witnesses the whole thing and breaks up with Michael in front of everyone.
 Feargal demands that Michael apologize to Eileen and, when he won't, uses his newly acquired martial arts skills to beat Michael up.

 Corey Palmer (senior)